midnightntwrk/midnight-architecture/proposals/XXXX-first-class-adts.md

 ## The Source Language

-Because Compact does not currently have first-class ADTs, calls to `read` on ledger `Cell` types are implicit, and assignment expressions are used as shorthand for calls to `write` on ledger `Cell`s.
+Because Compact does not currently have first-class ADTs, calls to `read` on ledger `Cell` types can be implicit, and assignment expressions can be used as shorthand for calls to `write` on ledger `Cell`s.
 In the presence of first-class ADTs these will be ambiguous.
 For this reason we consider a source language where ledger `Cell` reads and writes are explicit (in the form of calls